ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ### Active Migration Steps {#active-migration-steps}

-1. Client registers client-target connection IDs while on client-proxy network path "Wi-Fi"
+1. Client and proxy exchange connection IDs via REGISTER_CLIENT_CID/REGISTER_TARGET_CID/ACK_CLIENT_CID/ACK_TARGET_CID and start using the forwarded mode.
-1. Client probes client-proxy network path "Cellular" and migrates
+1. Client probes a new network path and migrates.
-1. Proxy removes forwarding rules on path "Wi-Fi".
-The forwarding rules are removed, but the registration remains active in order to continue to support port sharing.
+1. Proxy, by receiving a non-probing packet on a non-active path that uses a Connection ID different from the active path, detects that the client intentionally migrated, and removes the forwarding rules.
-1. Client re-registers the original client-target connection IDs while on client-proxy network path "Cellular".
-This solicits new virtual CIDs from the proxy and does not count as an additional sequence number towards MAX_CONNECTION_IDs.
+1. Client re-registers the original client-to-target Connection IDs.
+This solicits new virtual CIDs from the proxy.
 1. When the proxy receives a REGISTER_TARGET_CID capsule, the proxy responds with an ACK_TARGET_CID capsule carrying a fresh VCID, and enables the forwarding rule in the client-to-target direction.
 1. When the proxy receives a REGISTER_CLIENT_CID capsule, the proxy responds with an ACK_CLIENT_CID capsule carrying a fresh VCID; once the client acknowledges it with an ACK_CLIENT_VCID capsule and the network path is validated, the proxy enables the forwarding rule in the target-to-client direction.